open-xml-templating/docxtemplater/docs/source/errors.rst

 docxtemplater now has the ability to detect multiple errors in your template.
 If it detects multiple errors, it will throw an error that has the id **multi_error**

-You can then have the following to view all errors :
+You can then have the following to view all errors:

 .. code-block:: javascript